intel-analytics/ipex-llm/ppml/trusted-big-data-ml/python/docker-gramine/README.md

 Then, use the `enclave-key.pem` and the bigdl base image to build your own custom image.
 Change the `IMAGE_MODE` to `custom_image` and run `build-docker-image.sh` again.
 In the process, SGX MREnclave will be made and signed without saving the sensitive encalve key inside the final image, which is safer.

-The docker build console will also output `mr_enclave` and `mr_enclave` like below, which are hash values and used to  register your MREnclave in the following.
+The docker build console will also output `mr_enclave` and `mr_signer` like below, which are hash values and used to  register your MREnclave in the following.

 ````bash
 ......